Cosmian/mse-cli/documentation/docs/saas/subcommand/stop.md

 ✅ App gracefully stopped
 ```

-Be aware that stopping an MSE app means that you can't resume it afterwards.
+Be aware that stopping a Cosmian Enclave app means that you can't resume it afterwards.
 All the resources are released and deallocated.

 The context directory will be removed locally as well.